WVM2006-8

 just a money grab by prov govt

-sat there for a long time, someone says whoa, we can make some money
+sat there for a long time, someone says whoa, we can make some

 ppl said where can I sign; ppl put notices up